khaledsaoud15/sneaker_shop_full_stack/README.md

 ## Features

 - User authentication (sign up, login, logout)
-- Browse and search for sneakers
+- Browse and search for products
-- Add sneakers to the cart and manage orders
+- Add products to the cart and manage orders
 - Admin panel for managing products
 - Responsive design for all devices